“I Want to Learn Different Languages!” The Baby Polyglot Guide

 YouTube also offers abundant foreign language resources.
 Try searching the name of your target language and “subtitles.”
 For instance, if you search “French subtitles,” you’ll find an array of videos in French, some with English subtitles, others with French subtitles.
-But of course, for high quality assurance and no wasted time, you can always just use the specially selected videos on FluentU.

 8. Set specific goals and timelines so you stay on track.

 With your arsenal of learning materials in tow, you’re ready to map your path to success.

 Even if you’re fully committed to learning a language, it’s important to establish clear goals and timelines.
 The problem is that life gets busy, and if you haven’t established clear objectives for yourself, you might find your study time keeps getting cut short or eliminated altogether.

 That being said, it’s important to set goals and timelines that are appropriate for you.
 Setting excessively ambitious goals that you never meet can make you feel like a failure.
 However, setting very low goals can lead to slow progress, so you should consider that, too.

 Try to set a specific study schedule.
 If you schedule your learning for the same time each day, it will become part of your routine, and therefore, you’re less likely to forget to do it.
 For instance, you might study for 15 minutes every day during your lunch break.

 Setting goals is also important.
 What do you want to learn and when?
 For instance, you might decide that you want to learn the 50 most common words in your first week of studying.
 This will help you focus on what you’re studying.
 It will also give you a valuable sense of accomplishment.